 PROC MEANS, PROC SUMMARY and PROC FREQ in SAS are used to evaluate quantitative data and to create a summary report for analysis.
-Using PROC MEANS procedure, you can compute statistics like finding mean, standard deviation, the minimum and maximum values and a lot more statistical calculations.
+Using the PROC MEANS procedure, you can compute statistics like finding the mean, standard deviation, minimum and maximum values and a lot more statistical calculations.

 Applications of PROC MEANS